Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-3.md

 After aquiring the lock we need two further methods `write` and `commit`.
 The write method builds up data to be written to the original file, by writing to the file with `.lock`.
-Then after the writing will be done, the `commit` function will rename the file to the original file name, and will update the `lockFile.Lock` to null, so that no more data can be written.
+Then after the writing will be done, the `commit` function will rename the file to the original filename, and will update the `lockFile.Lock` to null, so that no more data can be written.
 Both of these function will stop when `lockFile.Lock` does not exists, since that indicates either that the lock has been released, or that the caller never acquired it in the first place.